yezyilomo/simple-react-state/README.md

 [user, updateUser] = useLocalState(user)
 ```

-`updateState` function works the same on both `useGlobalState` and `useLocalState` hooks.
-The standard format is
+`updateState` function works the same on both `useGlobalState` and `useLocalState` hooks, it dispatches an action to perform update with the following format

 ```js
 updateState({